wsdjeg/job.nvim/README.md

 | `job.stop(jobid, signal)`   | stop the job with signal  |
 | `job.send(jobid, data)`     | send data to specific job |
 | `job.chanclose(jobid, std)` | close channel of a job    |

+## Job options

+### encoding

+If the output encoding of a job command is not UTF-8, you can set the encoding option manually. job.nvim will then automatically convert all standard output data to UTF-8.

 ## Self-Promotion